DarkSideMoon/QuartzCronGenerator/README.md

 **quartzCron** is a Jquery plug-in which helps you to build cron expressions.
 **quartzCron** generated expressions are based on `Quartz` cron format.

+## Sample
+Sample of project you can find by the [link](https://darksidemoon.github.io/QuartzCronGenerator/) on github pages

 ## Dependencies

  * [jQuery](https://jquery.com/)